bendangelo/full_search/README.md

 SQLite FTS5 full-text search for Rails/ActiveRecord.
 A lightweight, self-contained alternative to `pg_search` for apps already running on SQLite.

+## When to use

+`full_search` is designed for apps with **100,000 records or fewer per table** that want full-text search without running a separate service.
+If you're on SQLite and need keyword search, phrase matching, typo-tolerant substring queries, or result highlighting, this gem gives you production-quality search with zero infrastructure — no Elasticsearch, no Meilisearch, no Sidekiq queue.

 ## Installation

 Add to your Gemfile: